1,000+ Opportunities

 Folk and Traditional Arts —Project grants to support the artistic traditions and customs practiced within community and/or cultural groups by identifying, documenting, preserving, presenting, and honoring Minnesota's folk arts and traditions.

-Based on current listing details, eligibility includes: Individual artists residing in Benton, Sherburne, Stearns, or Wright counties in Minnesota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individual artists residing in Benton, Sherburne, Stearns, or Wright counties in Minnesota.
+Confirm the full requirements in the official notice before applying.